SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/manage-tenant-containers/README.md

 ## 2. Prerequisites

 - You need to have a Developer role in the Cloud Foundry Space in which your SaaS application is deployed.
-- You need to have acceess to the Subscription Management Dashboard which simplifies the identification of tenant IDs.
+- You need to have access to the Subscription Management Dashboard which simplifies the identification of tenant IDs.

 ## 3. Get the database container credentials